abhirup-ghosh/marketing-mixed-modelling-case-study/README.md

-# Data Science Challenge
+# Marketing-Mixed-Modelling (MMM)

-Welcome to the HAMS Data Science Challenge!
-With this challenge we want to test your ability to build advanced probabilistic data models and to interpret their results.
+The following case-study was part of the [HAMS Data Science Challenge](https://github.com/haensel-ams/recruitment_challenge/tree/master/DataScience_202209).
+The challenge involved building advanced probablistic data models to perform MMM and interpret their results.
+Details of the challenge are given below.

 ## Task